• About

 November 27, 2020

-Written by Craig Garbe, Christian Gauthier, S. Paul Mantini, and Nathan Shaheen
+Written By Craig Garbe, Christian Gauthier, S. Paul Mantini, and Nathan Shaheen

 After almost a decade of attempts by individual members of parliament, Cabinet has taken up the mantle of gaming law reform, and yesterday the Minister of Justice introduced legislation to decriminalize single event sport betting in Canada.
 If passed, Bill C-13, An Act to amend the Criminal Code (single event sport betting), would permit provinces and territories to regulate and license single event sport betting on any sporting event except horse racing.
 This is an important development in gaming in Canada that will create a new and regulated sector in the industry.